ninedotslabs/kampusin/CONTRIBUTING.md

 # Do you want to contribute?

+Thank you for considering contributing to our project!
+We welcome all contributions and appreciate your effort in making our project better.
+How to Contribute

-1. Fork thir repo
+1. Fork the repository
-2. Go to folder _contents
+2. Go to the _contents folder
-3. Create new file use `.md` extension, example `uinws.md`
+3. Create a new file with the .md extension, for example, uinws.md
-4. Use next template for content
+4. Use the following template for content:

 ```markdown
 ---